HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 __A new version of the Phylostratigraphy algorithm implemented by Alexander Gabel can be found at:__ [https://github.com/AlexGa/Phylostratigraphy](https://github.com/AlexGa/Phylostratigraphy).

-We recommand to use the new version due to easier applicability to any genome of interest.
+__We recommand to use the new version due to easier applicability to any genome of interest.__

+Proceed with the old version used to generate the phylostratigraphic maps in the publication:

 __Phylostratigraphy__ was introduced by <a href="http://www.sciencedirect.com/science/article/pii/S0168952507002995">Domazet-Lo&scaron;o et al. in 2007</a> to trace the evolutionary origin of protein coding genes.
 It was performed by using the Perl script `createPsMap.pl` (implemented (cc) by Alexander Gabel).
 The resulting phylostratigraphic map stores the phylostratum in the first column and the corresponding gene id in the second column.